Avion Express assisted airlines after grounding of Boeing 737 MAX

 “So far 2019 has been very dynamic for us,” comments Avion Express CEO Darius Kajokas.
 “Our team is constantly working hard to provide high-quality and flexible ACMI services to our clients.
 Day in, day out we dedicate our efforts to help our customers, i.e. regular and charter airlines, to cope with challenges they are encountering, such as seasonality, shortage of crews, grounding of aircraft or late aircraft deliveries and other issues”.

-Avion Express is the largest narrow-body ACMI operator in the world successfully working with clients in Europe, Africa, South America, Asia-Pacific.
+Avion Express is an experienced narrow-body ACMI operator successfully working with clients in Europe as well as Africa, Asia-Pacific, South America.
 In 2019 the airline will operate 22 Airbus A320 family aircraft.
 Avion Express was awarded ACMI Operator of the Year 2019 at Air Transport Awards organized by International Transport News.